fermyon/workshops/spin/06-external-db.md

 # Storing data in an external database

 Instead of using Spin's built in SQLite key/value store, you could use an external key/value store such as Redis.
+This section is intended as a learning exercise for the user.
+The complete code can be [found here](https://github.com/fermyon/workshops/tree/main/spin/apps/06-external-db)

 ## Rust